Record label

 A record label or record company is a brand or trademark of music recordings and music videos, or the company that owns it.
-Sometimes, a record label is also a publishing company that manages such brands and trademarks, coordinates the production, manufacture, distribution, marketing, promotion, and enforcement of copyright for sound recordings and music videos, while also conducting talent scouting and development of new artists, artist financing and maintaining contracts with recording artists and their managers.
+A record label can also be a publishing company that manages such brands and trademarks, coordinates the production, manufacture, distribution, marketing, promotion, and enforcement of copyright for sound recordings and music videos, while also conducting talent scouting and development of new artists, artist financing and maintaining contracts with recording artists and their managers.
 The term "record label" derives from the circular label in the center of a vinyl record which prominently displays the manufacturer's name, along with other information.

 Within the mainstream music industry, recording artists have traditionally been reliant upon record labels to broaden their consumer base, market their albums, and promote their singles on streaming services, radio, and television.
 Record labels also provide publicists, who assist performers in gaining positive media coverage, and arrange for their merchandise to be available via stores and other media outlets.

 Major versus independent record labels

 Record labels may be small, localized and "independent" ("indie"), or they may be part of a large international media group, or somewhere in between.
 The Association of Independent Music (AIM) defines a "major" as "a multinational company which (together with the companies in its group) has more than 5% of the world market(s) for the sale of records or music videos".
-As of 2012, only three labels are "major labels": Sony Music, Universal Music Group, and Warner Music Group.
+As of 2026, only three labels are "major labels": Sony Music Group, Universal Music Group, Warner Music Group.
 In 2014, AIM estimated that the majors had a collective global market share of some 65–70%.